SAPTeamDEV/disable-rotate-suggest/README.md

 # Disable Rotation Suggest
-Permanently Disable Rotate screen Suggestion in Android AOSP-Like roms works in LOS, Pixel Experience and other AOSP roms.
+Permanently disables the rotate screen suggestion feature in Android P+ AOSP-Like roms works in LOS, Pixel Experience and other AOSP roms.

 ## How it Works?